 If we have been notified by WIPO that an international registration designating NZ (NZD) has been cancelled in part or full at the request of the office of origin, the owner may make a request to transform the NZD details into a national application or registration.

 To make a request, email us within 3 months of the date of recording of the international registration's cancellation with the following information:

 - the international registration number

 - the date of cancellation of the international registration

-- an address for service in New Zealand, if the international registration didn't have one
+- an address for service in New Zealand or Australia, if the international registration didn't have one

 - whether the transformation request relates to all the goods and services in the international registration and, if not, a list of goods and services to which the transformation request relates, and their respective class numbers.